OfficeDev/teams-toolkit/docs/vscode-extension/collaborating.md

 # Collaborating

-Multiple developers collaborating on a Teams application should set up their own environments for development including unique [M365 Developer Tenants](https://developer.microsoft.com/en-us/microsoft-365/dev-program) and application registrations in Azure Active Directory.
+Multiple developers collaborating on a Teams app should set up their own environments for development including unique [M365 Developer Tenants](https://developer.microsoft.com/en-us/microsoft-365/dev-program) and application registrations in Azure Active Directory.
 This way each developer runs their code under a different application identity.
 Our extension provide ability for developers to set up their own local-debug environment. **Every developer can simply press `F5` to start his own application locally.**

 If you want to share the local-debug environment, please follow the steps in [Sharing Local Environment](#sharing-local-environment).